Deutsch Intern

 Coaching

 What is the difference between counseling and coaching?
 First of all: There is some overlap.
-Here are the definitions we usually work with:
+Here are the definitions we work with:

 • Counseling is usually about providing you with a specific piece of information or with advice from someone who knows more about a particular matter than you do.
-In many cases, one counseling session will be enough to help you, but sometimes you will have to come back for another meeting.
+In many cases, one counseling session will be enough to help you,

 In a counseling session, we can